Introduction

 Maximum portability

 The Sandbox has implemented support for the C++ and Rust system languages currently.
-The extension supports all of Godots platforms, including future platforms like RISC-V.
+The extension supports all of Godots platforms, including future platforms like RISC-V, Loongarch, Switch 2, Quest 3 and any other platform where one would be able to compile standard C++ with no dependencies.

-Anyone can implement support for other languages, as long as those languages transpile to C or C++, or can emit RISC-V directly.
+Anyone can implement support for new languages, as long as those languages transpile to C or C++, or can emit RISC-V directly.

 Full API access